-LUTROS, LLC, formerly SunsOil, LLC, came to life in 2005 when its founders saw a market need for process technologies that could economically utilize waste and low-grade raw materials for bioenergy and fuel.
+LUTROS, LLC came to life in 2005 when its founders saw a market need for process technologies that could utilize low-cost raw materials for bioenergy and fuel.
 The company has since grown its technical portfolio, its production experience, and its market connections.

 LUTROS works through strategic partnerships and licensing agreement to upgrade partner's waste and byproducts to valuable commodities in established markets.

 Mark Mauss, President, CEO and founder, has over 25 years experience in operations, engineering, and business management.
 He has led the financing, marketing, and development activities of the company since its inception.
 He managed teams in engineering development, in manufacturing operations and in the US military.
 Mr. Mauss formerly marketed and managed multi-million-dollar fuel processing projects for Shell Oil and United Technologies.
 Those projects involved dozens of engineers and scientists; extended through the US, Europe and Asia; and involved several major automotive and diesel engine manufacturers.
 Mr. Mauss earned masters degrees in business administration and systems engineering from the University of Virginia.
 His undergraduate work at the University of Tennessee, Knoxville, was in philosophy, psychology, religion and industrial engineering.